 We train all models (except for \opdformer, which is pre-trained) on Nvidia RTX 2080Ti, A5000 and A40 GPUs.
-We train to convergence according to train set evaluation metrics, and found that training runs take from 5-12 hours for \pg variants, 12 hours for \maskthreed, 17 hours for \stom, and roughly four and a half days for \meshwalker. \Cref{tab:training-parameters} summarizes key training parameters for most of the methods we report in the main paper.
-Below, we describe in more detail the remaining methods.
+We train to convergence based ontrain set evaluation metrics, and find that training runs take from 5-12 hours for \pointgroup variants, 12 hours for \maskthreed, 17 hours for \stom, and roughly four and a half days for \meshwalker. \Cref{tab:training-parameters} summarizes key training parameters for most of the methods we report in the main paper.
+Below, we provide training details for the other methods.

 \meshwalker is trained using \adam optimizer with learning rate of 0.00001 for 600K iterations.
 All other parameters are set to defaults according to the original paper.

 \stom consists of three modules that are trained in stages.
 We train the Motion Part Proposal and Motion Attribute Proposal Modules for 500 epochs with batch size 8, then the Proposal Matching Module for 100 epochs with batch size 16, and finally the Motion Optimization Network for 100 epochs with batch size 8.
 We use learning rate 0.001 and \adam optimizer for all stages, with other parameters (e.g., loss weights) set according to the original paper.